AI Coding Agents

 - Calls Aider with the implementation plan and file list.

-- Run compile, format, lint, test targets auto-detected from project configuration.
+- Runs compile, format, lint, test targets auto-detected from project configuration.

 - On compile/lint/test errors the agent may:

-- Perform online research to assist with fixing compile errors (Requires the Perplexity tool).
+- Perform online research to assist with fixing errors (Requires Perplexity configured).

 - Install missing packages.